krisnova/go-plugin-demo/README.md

 #include <stdint.h>
 ```

 This includes the `dlfcn.h` file, and uses the traditional Linux linking functions.
-Exactly the same as this prototype:
+As in this prototype:

 ```C